ashnoa/dakoku/README.md

 ## Description

-`dakoku` is a CLI tool that show your work time for each tasks.
-It create database to store your tasks and datas, and show it on your terminal.
+`dakoku` is a CLI tool that shows your work time for each tasks.
+It creates database to store your tasks and datas, and shows it on your terminal.

 ## Features